rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         dcsa_ents AT darwin.cam.ac.uk<br/>
         Jordan LEE<br/>
         <p align="justify">
-Jordan is a first year PhD student at the Department of Medicine researching heart attack and stroke. <br><br>
+Jordan is a PhD student at the Department of Medicine researching stroke and heart attack.
+He is all about having fun, if he’s not too busy organising BOPs and other fun events, you will often find him around College and Darbar.
+Feel free to contact Jordan if you have any fun event ideas!  <br><br>

         </p>
     </td>